top of page

 How much does it cost?

-My fee is from 1½ to 2 cents a word.
-The fee is based on the quality of the work and the feasibility of progress to a successful novel.
+My fee is 2 cents a word.
+I accept clients who demonstrate quality work and a promising premise for their manuscript.
 See my contact information below to ask for an assessment and sample edit.

 If you accept, I send an agreement outlining the timeframe to read your manuscript, the fee, and payment information.
 Half the fee is paid up front, and the other half is paid when the annotated manuscript and commentary are returned to the author.